jdeath/Hubspace-Homeassistant/README.md

 Landscape Transformer (HB-200-1215WIFIB) works with on/off on all 3 outputs.
 System-wide Watts and voltage available as attribute in first output entity

+Hubspace WiFi Deadbolt support: On=Lock, Off=Unlocked .
+Auto discover does not yet work, so freindlyname is required

 I would like to update to cloud push, but right now polls the state every minute by default (can be overwritten with scan_interval).
 Please contact me if good with websockets.
 The websocket system pushes bad data at first, which messses up the connection.
 I need a way to ignore that data.

 Looking for help to add a service, so users can send arbitary commands.
 The commands are simple to figure out looking at debug: true information while making changes using the app, but coding into the integration is hard.
 This would open up a lot more capability, such as setting timers, changing occupancy modes, fan and light effects, etc.